CollinDewey/terascripting/content/articles/paste-with-powershell/index.md

 ```

 <video style="max-height:40vh; aspect-ratio: 738 / 641;" controls preload="none" poster="paste.webp" alt="A preview of copying some text, opening the Windows Run dialog, running the line of PowerShell, and pasting the clipboard's contents to a selected window"><source src="paste.webm"></video>

+> You cannot use this to type into an administrative window without running the command as an administrator.

 ---
 ## Existing approaches